-Application Withdrawal: To withdraw a pending application, the applicant must complete and submit a Grant Application Withdrawal Form.
+Application Withdrawal: To withdraw a pending application, the applicant must complete and submit a Grant Application Withdrawal Form to grantquestions@diabetes.org.
 This form can be found under the 'Application Materials' section of the Primary Care RFA: Open Opportunities page on our website.